Introduction

 Initialization of the model

-Create the app.py and inferless-runtime-config.yaml, and copy all the files from this GitHub repository to the working directory.
+Create the app.py and inferless-runtime-config.yaml, move the files to the working directory.
 Run the following command to initialize your model:

 inferless init